dakujem/toru/readme.md

 **aggregates** (e.g. `reduce`, `search`, `count`) and utility functions (e.g. `chain`) implemented using generators.

-Also implements **Lodash-style fluent wrapper** to simplify composition of various transformations on iterable collections.
+Also implements **Lodash-style fluent call chaining** to simplify composition of various transformations on iterable collections.

 The aim of Toru is to provide simple tools to work with the native `iterable` type*.
 Leveraging generators, Toru enables memory-efficient operations on large datasets.